Nadelio/ePU/eBF External Programming/bin/README.md

 - `>>`: push current pointer value to stack, set pointer value to `0`
 - `<<`: pop top value from stack and store in pointer value
 - `'`: read from the current value of the cell being pointed at
+- `"`: read the position of the current cell into the pointer value
 - `$`: system call for ePUx16, always needs 5 arguments following it &rarr; `$ <syscall id> <arg1> <arg2> <arg3> <arg4>`
 - `DPND`: create a dependency using the next two tokens &rarr; `DPND <.ebf/.ebin file path> <alias>`
 - `%`: call a dependency using its alias &rarr; `% <alias>`